Abhishek-047/Abhishek-047/README.md

 - [ ] Improve problem-solving through DSA and CTFs
 - [ ] Contribute to open-source projects
 - [ ] Participate in hackathons and technical communities
-- [ ] Explore the intersection of Astronomy and Technology
+- [ ] Explore the intersection of Astronomy and Technology and Robotics

 ---